 I am a PhD candidate in economics at the Ludwig Maximilian University of Munich.
-My supervisors are Martin Kocher, Florian Englmaier, and Klaus Schmidt.
-My research interest lies in organizational & behavioral economics.
+My supervisors are Martin Kocher and Florian Englmaier.
+My research interest lies in personnel economics, behavioral economics, and organizational economics.
 You can find my CV here.

 Spin Doctors: An Experiment on Vague Disclosure (pdf)